fventuri/codecserver-mbelib-module/README.md

 ## How to build

+NOTE: for detailed instructios on on how to build and install this Codec Server module on the OpenWebRX Raspberry Pi images, please see the section 'How to build - OpenWebRX Raspberry Pi images' below.

 Prerequisites for building this module are a successful build and install of both OpenWebRX Codec Server and mbelib.
 Please follow the instructions in the links provided above to build and install both dependencies.

 _IMPORTANT_: OpenWebRX Code Server requires the system account 'codecserver' in order to run; that account is very likely not on your system the first time you run codecserver.
 To create that system account you can use a command like this: